lucascorrei4/lolabot/docs/SIGNALS_PROMPT_TEMPLATE.md

-# LolaBot Global System Prompt Template
+# BizAI Agent Global System Prompt Template

 This is the generic tool usage section that can be included in all bot system prompts.